 The STATUS 2 LED is off when the TES9 is operating normally.
 Once the TES9 has started up, the presence of any red on this LED indicates an application error that can probably be corrected by changing settings or inputs.
-Refer to the software manual for details on this LED.
+Refer to the TES9 Software User Manual for details on this LED.